GSA OLM Explained: Rules, 2026 Updates, and Contractor Requirements

 When an agency places an order, they identify which parts are your core services.
 Then they specify what OLM items they need.
 Everything flows through one purchase order.

-Your subcategory needs explicit permission to include OLM.
 Check the GSA’s official list to see if yours qualifies.

 Even if your category is authorized, you need to follow specific rules: